International School Ho Chi Minh City

 International School Ho Chi Minh City is fully accredited by the International Baccalaureate Organization (IBO).

 International School Ho Chi Minh City has 2 campus.
-Primary campus is located in An Phu Ward, Thu Duc City, HCMC open for students from ages 2 - 11 years old.
-In 2018 they open new secondary campus in Thao Dien Ward, HCMC, 5km away from the Primary campus for students from 12 - 18 years old.
+Primary campus is located in An Phu Ward, Thu Duc City, HCMC open for students from ages 2 – 11 years old.
+In 2018 they opened a new secondary campus in Thao Dien Ward, HCMC, 5 km away from the Primary campus for students from 12 – 18 years old.

 History

-The school first opened in 1993 as International Grammar School located in district 3, Ho Chi Minh City, Vietnam.
-It's the first international schools in Ho Chi Minh City and is renamed "International School Ho Chi Minh City", moved to its current location in District 2 in 1997.
+The school first opened in 1993 as International Grammar School located in District 3, Ho Chi Minh City, Vietnam.
+It's the first international school in Ho Chi Minh City and was renamed "International School Ho Chi Minh City", and moved to its current location in District 2 in 1997.

-In 2011, International School Ho Chi Minh City joins the Cognita Schools Group, a group of over 60 schools worldwide.
+In 2011, International School Ho Chi Minh City joined the Cognita Schools Group, a group of over 60 schools worldwide.

-In 2018, International School Ho Chi Minh City open new Secondary campus in Thao Dien Ward, Thu Duc City, Ho Chi Minh City, Vietnam.
+In 2018, International School Ho Chi Minh City opened a new Secondary campus in Thao Dien Ward, Thu Duc City, Ho Chi Minh City, Vietnam.

-In 2019, the school celebrating 25 years of learning.

 Curriculum

 International School Ho Chi Minh City provides International Baccalaureate (IB) programmes in Vietnam:

 Primary Years Programme to students in Early Explore 2 to Grade 5 (ages 2 to 12 years).

 Middle Years Programme for students in grades 6 to 10 (ages 12 to 16 years).

 IB Diploma Programme or certificates for students in Grade 11 to 12 (ages 16 to 18 years).

-International School Ho Chi Minh City is also one of a few schools in Vietnam provides full 3 International Baccalaureate programmes.